moby/moby/docs/userguide/networking/dockernetworks.md

 ### The default bridge network in detail
-The default bridge network is present on all Docker hosts.
-The `docker network inspect`
+The default `bridge` network is present on all Docker hosts.
+The `docker network inspect` command returns information about a network:

 ```
 $ docker network inspect bridge